johannesschaefer/simple-network-monitor/README.md

 To persist the database add an `-e "DB_URL=jdbc:h2:/db/snmdb"` after the port mapping.

-On a RaspberryPi 1 the startup can take several minutes, but it runs.
+On a Raspberry Pi 1 the startup can take several minutes, but it runs.

-It is possible to use the docker-compose files from [docker-compose](https://github.com/johannesschaefer/simple-network-monitor/simple-network-monitor-backend/src/main/docker-compose), just add change the image name of the snm service to `johannesschafer/simple-network-monitor-raspi`.
+It is also possible to use the docker-compose files from [docker-compose](https://github.com/johannesschaefer/simple-network-monitor/simple-network-monitor-backend/src/main/docker-compose), just add change the image name of the snm service to `johannesschafer/simple-network-monitor-raspi`.

 ### General Docker hints